 Washington honors Alaska’s fiery, tireless defender in House

-While his legislative accomplishments were significant, he is also remembered for a personality that could be as rough as the Alaska tundra that helped shape his political views.
+While his legislative accomplishments were significant, he is also remembered for a personality that could be as rough as the Alaska wilderness that helped shape his political views.

-“He was colorful — as colorful as they come.
-He could be tough; he could be gruff; he could be very feisty, but he was also warm, engaging.
-He was charming, but, most of all, he was passionate,” Sen. Lisa Murkowski, R-Alaska, said from the Senate floor last week.
+McCarthy said he once made the mistake of sitting in the chair assigned to Young in the House.

+“The lesson I learned that day?
+It’s true, he does have a knife,” McCarthy said.

 Young had some close races, but many were landslides.
 He won his latest reelection bid with 54.4% of the vote and was intent on winning reelection this November to a 26th term.